 As with any injury, each instance of anoxic brain damage is unique to the individual and the circumstances.
 The symptoms differ depending on the part of the brain affected.
 Some injured victims recover over time.
-Others have brain damage so profound they will enter a permanent vegetative state.
+Others enter permanent vegetative states.
 When a person has anoxic brain damage, their care, needs, prognosis, and recovery are often unpredictable.
 In many cases, care and treatment last a lifetime.

 - Loss of consciousness

 - Behavioral changes

 - Severe headache

 - motor impairment